 I realize that I feature Lyon Farms quite often probably because they happen to always have the latest super hot thing that I’m trying to put up, plus they’re my local PYO farm.
 Last summer I spent many of weekend day dawning a big straw hat while picking berries at their Falls Lake farm.
 Due to camping, Mother’s Day, and the required garden weekends, unfortunately this year I don’t think I’ll find the time for a farm visit.
 Alas, there’s always time for playing with a pickled strawberry recipe.
-As my entry for this months FIJ Mastery Challenge, thanks to my friend Johnathan, I decided to play with a menage of balsamic vinegar, soy sauce, sugar, and strawberries.
+For my entry for the April FIJ Mastery Challenge I played around with a menage of balsamic vinegar, soy sauce, sugar, and strawberries.

 Happy spring y’all.
 Happy or not so happy crazy March weather.
 I’d be lying if I said I miss those surprise 1foot of snow blizzards of the North East United States.
 It’s been a pretty busy month on the home front.
 I’ve been traveling (hello Hawaii) for work, preparing food swaps, planning pickle contests, writing for the local Indy Week food column, and on top of it all gearing up for a move.
 Oh, and did I mention writing for (stay tuned… guest posts) and prepping shrubs for the Food in Jar’s Mastery Challenge?